gboulant/todogo/doc/talks/talk01.01.userguide.rst

    Legend: ○ todo  ▶ doing  ● done

-The board is a good practice to focus on some tasks:
+The board is a good mean to focus on the important ones:

 .. code::